Ramkumar47/arch_linux_configuration/README.md

 ## configuring qutebrowser
-qutebrowser is installed from the offical repository and is available in the pkglist.txt file. after installation, follow the wiki **https://wiki.archlinux.org/index.php/Qutebrowser** to set the searchengines default to google and other things.
+qutebrowser is installed from the offical repository and is available in the pkglist.txt file. after installation, follow the readme instructions in the qutebrowser/ directory

-qutebrowser is bound to $mod+Shift+F2 on the configuration.
+qutebrowser is bound to $mod+F2 on the configuration.